Blog

 Not all coffee drinks cause discoloration.
 It is when the coffee is black.
 Adding cream will help dilute the color.

-The same is true for dark colored teas.
+The same is true for dark-colored teas.
 You don’t have to give up your tea for the sake of your teeth.
 Just consider adding cream or brewing green or herbal teas.

 Fruity Popsicles

 A good rule of thumb is that if something stains your tongue or lips, it will stain your teeth.
-Popsicles are often full of dyes that leave behind a strange color on your mouth.
+Popsicles are often full of dyes that leave behind a strange color in your mouth.
 Be sure to brush your teeth right after eating one.

 Dark Sodas